aresdevo/animaide/README.md

 >
 > ![Anim Offset Status Bar](images/anim_offset_status_bar.gif)
 >
-> When a mask has been created and the tools in on the header, a new pencil icon shows up in the Graph Editor.
+> When a mask has been created and the tools is on the header, a new pencil icon shows up in the Graph Editor.
 > This pencil activates a mask edit-mode that you can get out by using the "Escape" key, or your mouse
 > right click button.
 >